bjoern-thalheim/AsterixPuzzle/README.txt

 Outline

-The Idea of the brute force solution algorithm is that I start with a deck of cards, take one card from the deck,
+The Idea of the brute force solution algorithm is that I start with a deck of all cards and an empty grid and then recursively
+- take the next card from the deck
+- iterate over all orientations
+- put the card into the next free position in the grid
+- if no conflicts are in the grid, recurse further
+- otherwise, return an empty list. (because on this path no solution can be found.